Child Hunger Programs

-In South Dakota, 1 in 5 children live in food insecure homes.
-The effects of childhood hunger are numerous and can last a lifetime.
+In South Dakota, 1 in 6 children live in food insecure homes.
+The effects of child hunger are numerous and can last a lifetime.

 Physical issues associated with hunger include:

 - Increased depression, feelings of isolation, social anxiety

 As children become teens, the effects of food insecurity and hunger increase.
 In desperate cases, teens can turn to theft, drug-dealing, and even prostitution to provide food for themselves and for their families.

 Hunger robs children of a healthy, fulfilling childhood.
 Instead of learning in school, making friends, and growing into healthy adults, children dealing with hunger are forced to grow up too quickly.